 - Waimea Valley, Throughout history, this valley has been home to many people of the Kahuna class (prophet, healer, or fisherman), thus being recognized as, “The Valley of the Priests.”
 Book the “Gold” version of this tour to include a delicious lunch surrounded by native Hawaiian plants and wildlife.
 Weather-permitting, guests may swim in the natural waterfall-fed pool.

-- Chinaman’s Hat – an islet in Kaneohe Bay aptly named for the cone-shaped hat worn by Chinese immigrants.
+- Chinaman’s Hat, an islet in Kaneohe Bay aptly named for the cone-shaped hat worn by Chinese immigrants.
 Chinaman’s Hat is easily viewed from the shore near Kualoa on the windward side of Oahu.

-- Availability: Daily
+- Availability: Thursday and Saturday

 - Tour Time: 8:15 AM

 - You should bring items that allow you to be comfortable.